MissT17/udacity-movie_project/README.md

 # Directory Structure

-In the GitHub *udacity/movie-trailer/standard* repository you will find the following files:
+In the GitHub *udacity-movie_project* repository you will find the following files:
   1. `media.py` - the file contains all the information related to the `class Movie()`
   2. `fresh_tomatoes.py` - contains all the HTML, CSS, JS, PYTHON code that allows to design, generate and create the .html file displayed in the browser.
-  3. `entertainment_center.py` - this files contains the list of all the movies displayed on the webpage
+  3. `entertainment_center.py` - contains the list of all the movies displayed on the webpage
   4. `README.md` - contains a short "How To" to run the program.

 # Requirements